 And of course not all Swedish clockworks were made in Mora.
 There were clockmakers in Stockholm and a early water powered factory which produced clockworks.
 These were often placed in rococo styled cases.
 Are these Mora clocks?

 The thing about Swedish clocks is that each one is different and has its own quirky charm.
 With their curves and decoration, they have a decidedly feminine feel – we think of them as our old ladies.

-At Cupboards and Roses, our clocks retain their original faces, hands and works.
+Here at Cupboards & Roses, we search for the most beautiful and unusual Swedish tall case clocks.
+All our clocks retain their original faces, hands and works.
 All the surfaces are original paint or, in rare cases, old secondary paint.
 When a clock is sold, our clockmaker gives it a thorough inspection and adjustment.
 When properly installed and leveled, they will keep accurate time, warming your home with their hourly chimes.